SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 .. note:: This action button was orignally used for mass import of systems.
 By defining the CMDB mass import configuration to accept single systems by parameter also single systems can be imported.

 - See :ref:`tut-massImport` for tutorial.
-- See CMDB-SCCM-transfer_ for more information.
+- See :ref:`CMDB-SCCM-transfer` for more information.

 .. .. code-block:: xml
   :linenos: